Alex Bove, Ph.D. – Board Member

-Jake Kriger, MSS – Board Member
+Jake Kriger, MSS – Treasurer and Board Member

 Jake is a member of the MCGC Board.
 He is in private practice in Bala Cynwyd, PA and has run therapeutic men’s groups for the past 25 years.
 He has also led groups for fathers on parenting issues.
 He has presented widely on the topic of male friendship and intimacy, locally, at Widener University; nationally, for the American Men’s Studies Association AMSA conference, the Psychotherapy Networker Conference, as well as abroad, in the Czech Republic in 2018.
 He practiced for many years as a dentist, before years later receiving his social work degree at the Bryn Mawr School of Social Work.
 He has been active in promoting MCGC’s work as a teacher and in development issues.

-Eric Marsh Sr. – Board Member
+Eric Marsh Sr. – Board President

 Eric is a father, mentor, entrepreneur, community supporter and advocate for men and families.
 He has been active helping others flourish for nearly 20 years.
 He has extensive experience as a facilitator for adult and youth programs with organizations such as PASCEP, Frontline Dads, The Frator Heru Institute, Focus on Fathers and others.
 Eric also spent a decade operating his own business as a General Contractor where he trained apprentices to go on and have successful careers in the building trades.
 Eric brings a wealth of knowledge and passion to his mission of inspiring and informing men and boys.
 He has served as a workshop presenter, panelist and planning committee member for The Black Male Development Symposium (BMDS).
 He has also been the organizer and co-host for the annual Focus on Fathers Fall Conference as well as the Fathering Festival, a two-day event held at the Philadelphia Museum of Art’s Pearlman Building.
 Finally, he has presented workshops at the National Family Involvement Conference hosted by the Pennsylvania Coalition for Parent Involvement Ltd. A long-time advocate for education, Eric has been a parent volunteer at several public schools and most recently served at Edward T Steel school as President of the School Advisory Council.
 He currently serves as a commissioner on He is one of the founding members of The Fathering Circle, a peer support organization where fathers examine male socialization, its impact on them and its residual effects on their partners, children and society.